(Open to all members)

 The Planning & ITS Sub-Committee of the Technical Services Committee promotes the effectiveness of public transit and encourages best practices in the industry by way of research and development and through the exchange of information in the areas of planning & ITS.

 The Statistics Sub-Committee promotes the effectiveness of public transit, the standardization, use and distribution of Canadian transit statistical information and performance indicators.
+The Statistics Sub-committee is organized into smaller groups that further specialize in industry projects and initiatives.

 Accessible Transit Sub-Committee